DakotaKry/algorithims/README.md

 Calculates the amount of shortest paths between two points in a 2D plane.

 you can only move vertically or horizontally to the next discrete point.
 (0,0) -> (0,1).
-This is called Binomial since the probably is really just calcualting Pascals triangle/Binomial Coeficents.
+This is called Binomial since the problem is really just calcualting Pascals triangle/Binomial Coeficents.

 ## Fib
 Dynamic Programe for calcuating a certain fibonacci